Mehrshad-Taziki/Mehrshad-Taziki.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a fourth year undergraduate student in Computer Science at Sharif University of Technology, and I'm planning to start my graduate studies in the Fall of 2024.
+I am currently a fourth-year undergraduate student majoring in Computer Science at Sharif University of Technology.
+I plan to begin my graduate studies in the Fall of 2024.

-I am generally interested in Theoretical Computer Science. my main areas of intrest include,
+I have a strong passion for Theoretical Computer Science, with particular interests in the following areas:

 * Combinatorial Optimization
 * Approximation Algorithms
 * Algorithmic Graph Theory
 * Theory of Computation

-Outside of my academic pursuits, I enjoy hiking, and experimenting with various coffee creations.
+Outside of my academic pursuits, I enjoy hiking and experimenting with various coffee creations.